GluuFederation/gluu-sso-OpenCart-module/README.md

 ## Step 7.
 OpenID Connect Configuration

-OpenID Connect Configuration page for OpenCart-gluu-sso 2.4.2 and OpenCart-gluu-sso 2.4.3-2.4.4 are different.
+OpenID Connect Configuration page for OpenID Connect Single Sign-On (SSO) Extension by Gluu 2.4.2 and OpenID Connect Single Sign-On (SSO) Extension by Gluu 2.4.3-2.4.4 are different.

 ### Scopes.
 You can look all scopes in your gluu server / OpenID Connect / Scopes and understand the meaning of  every scope.
 Scopes are need for getting loged in users information from gluu server.
 Pay attention to that, which scopes you are using that are switched on in your gluu server.

-In OpenCart-gluu-sso 2.4.2  you can only enable, disable and delete scope.
+In OpenID Connect Single Sign-On (SSO) Extension by Gluu 2.4.2  you can only enable, disable and delete scope.
 ![Scopes1](https://raw.githubusercontent.com/GluuFederation/gluu-sso-OpenCart-module/master/docu/8.png)

-In OpenCart-gluu-sso 2.4.3-2.4.4 you can not only enable, disable and delete scope, but also add new scope, but when you add new scope by {any name}, necessary to add that scope in your gluu server too.
+In OpenID Connect Single Sign-On (SSO) Extension by Gluu 2.4.3-2.4.4 you can not only enable, disable and delete scope, but also add new scope, but when you add new scope by {any name}, necessary to add that scope in your gluu server too.
 ![Scopes2](https://raw.githubusercontent.com/GluuFederation/gluu-sso-OpenCart-module/master/docu/9.png)

 ### Custom scripts.